-- Is incorporated or registered (if mandatory in accordance with the applicable national law); - Has received business creation support by a KIC, i.e. the venture has gone through a structured business support process offered by a KIC.
+Is incorporated or registered (if mandatory in accordance with the applicable national law);

-Registration or incorporation certificate;
+Has received business creation support by a KIC, i.e. the venture has gone through a structured business support process offered by a KIC.

-- Description in Award Force or proof of the receipt of business creation support by a KIC uploaded.
+- Registration or incorporation certificate; - Description in the template or proof of the receipt of business creation support by a KIC.